oschrenk/notes/tex.md

 - Inserted the `\usepackage{pdfsync}` in my document. (not needed with xetex)
 - Forward search with "shift-command-click" and backward search with "Show in Viewer (pdfsync)".

-### Setting up `TM_LATEX_MASTER` ###

-`TM_LATEX_MASTER` defines the master latex which is called when building the tex from an included file.

-Open project window, press that little "i" button in the drawer.
-Set up variable

-    TM_LATEX_MASTER main.tex

 ## Skim ##

 Once you have Skim installed, activate `Skim > Preferences > Sync > Check for file changes`.
 TextMate should already be entered as the default editor.

 ## Under version control ##

 Tex creates a lot of temporary files that would only clutter the version control.
-Create a file called "ignore-these" with the (patterns of) files you want to ignore.

 	*.aux
 	*.bbl